North Portland & St. Johns Neighborhoods

 Southeast Portland Neighborhoods

 Southeast Portland is home to the Hawthorne and Belmont districts which are filled with single-family homes and apartment buildings.
-Bakeries, coffee houses, boutiques, music and bookstores, pubs and restaurants line both sides of the 30 block Hawthorne Blvd.
+Bakeries, coffee houses, boutiques, music and bookstores, pubs, and restaurants line both sides of the 30 block Hawthorne Blvd.
 Homes were built during the mid-1920s through the 1950s.
 Prices vary greatly but start around $425,000 for a small bungalow.
 The Woodstock area is a bit more affordable with many neighborhoods built in the 1950s.
 Southeast Portland covers a large geographic area and has many areas at all different price points.
 Southeast Portland was built on a north/south grid with 50×100 foot lots.
 These grids line up with the several bridges that connect SE Portland with downtown Portland.
-Most of the major east/west streets have a business and retail districts (mom and pop retail, not chain stores).
+Most of the major east/west streets have business and retail districts (mom and pop retail, not chain stores).
 This creates walking neighborhoods that are very popular with almost everyone.
 Public transportation and biking are big here.

 The Sellwood historic district has more than 50 antique stores and is located just over the Sellwood Bridge from downtown Portland, making it one of the closer-in neighborhoods of SE.
 The homes were built beginning at the turn-of-the-century with Victorian mansions and more conservative homes for the working class.
 This neighborhood was revitalized in the 1980s and is home to the Oaks Bottom Wildlife Sanctuary along the river and the Oaks Amusement Park, a Portland landmark.
 Sellwood also has great shops, restaurants, bakeries, pubs, and coffee shops.
 The Spring Water corridor, a bike and walking path that extends from Downtown Portland to the far edge of the East Metro area in the town of Boring run through Sellwood.
 This bike path is a major commute path for cyclists making Sellwood a great place to commute by bike.